Choumiko/Foreman/README.md

 ---
 1.0.2

  - added support for importing books from blueprintstring format
+ - fixed GUI opening for all players when someone saves/renames/deletes a blueprint

 1.0.1/0.2.6